arkhamPepe/GymApplicationIT/README.md

 (Most often located at C:\Users\[USER]\AppData\Local\Android\Sdk)
 3. SDK is downloaded with android studio automatically, but you will have to accept licenses
-4. Accepting licences is done by going into C:\Users\[USER]\AppData\Local\Android\Sdk\tools\bin and running "sdkmanager --licenses" in cmd and accepting everything
+4. Accepting licences is done by going into C:\Users\[USER]\AppData\Local\Android\Sdk\tools\bin and running "sdkmanager --licenses" in cmd and accepting everything<br />
 5.The lombok plugin must be installed.
 In settings "annotation processing" should be enabled.

 Running the application: